ant-media/ant-media-documentation/docs/guides/recording-live-streams/recording-live-streams.md

 `"uploadExtensionsToS3": 7`

-You can change this property from the Application's Advanced settings on web panel.
-The default value is 7 which records all HLS, MP4/WebM and PNG files.
+You can change this property in the Application's Advanced settings on web panel.
+The default value is 7, which records all HLS, MP4/WebM and PNG files.

 This setting is a number where the digits represent whether an upload will be done or not.
 The least significant digit switches MP4/WebM files, the second switches HLS and the third for PNG.